-What About Wood, String and Fret?
+What About Wood, String, and Fret?

-Unless you have budget big enough for a Gibson, you don’t have to worry about types of wood.
+Unless you have a budget big enough for a Gibson, you don’t have to worry about types of wood.

-If you’re looking for 6 strings, 7 strings or even 10, 12 strings electric guitars, go for the six strings.
+If you’re looking for 6 strings, 7 strings, or even 10, 12 strings electric guitars, go for the six strings.
 It’s simply because common and normal electric guitars have 6 strings.

-Decrease or increase number of frets after you play for a while and feel like doing so.
+Decrease or increase the number of frets after you play for a while and feel like doing so.

 Fixed Bridge or Floating Bridge

 There’s no denying that looking cool is awesome.
-So, if you’re looking for an electric guitar with exceptional and modern shape and budget-friendly, B. C Rich might be your choice.
+So, if you’re looking for an electric guitar with an exceptional and modern shape and budget-friendly, B. C Rich might be your choice.

-ESP is also another choice for you, design of ESP electric guitars are tended to be colorful and different.
+ESP is also another choice for you, the design of ESP electric guitars are tended to be colorful and different.